 Composting is an inexpensive, natural process that transforms your kitchen and garden waste into a valuable and nutrient-rich food for your garden.
-Almost 30% of your uncooked vegetable waste and garden waste could be easily composted.
+Almost 30% of your uncooked vegetable waste and garden waste can be composted.

 Composting is easy and there are plenty of benefits: